salesforcecli/plugin-orchestrator/messages/appframework.display.app.md

 # summary

-Display details of an AppFramework app.
+Display details of an application.

 # description

-Display comprehensive information about a specific AppFramework application including its name, label, ID, type, template association, creation details, and configuration properties.
-This command is useful for inspecting applications to understand their current state, template relationships, and configuration settings.
+Display comprehensive information about a specific orchestrated app including its name, label, ID, type, template association, creation details, and configuration properties.
+Use this command to inspect apps to understand their current state, template relationships, and configuration settings.

 You can identify the app by either its unique ID or its name.
 App IDs are guaranteed to be unique, while app names should be unique within an org.
 The command displays all available app properties in a formatted, easy-to-read layout.

-App information helps you understand the application's current configuration, its template relationship, and any runtime settings that may be applied.
+App information helps you understand the app's current configuration, its template relationship, and any runtime settings that may be applied.
 This is particularly useful before making updates, troubleshooting issues, or understanding app dependencies.

-You must have AppFramework enabled in your org and appropriate permissions to view applications.
+You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkViewApp user permission to view apps.

 # flags.target-org.summary